Jones the Shepherd’s Hut

 New for 2019 we are excited to have a beautifully crafted Shepherd’s Hut for couples or families looking for glamping holidays near Barmouth and Dolgellau in Snowdonia National Park, North Wales.

-We have designed the high quality Shepherd’s Hut to sleep two in style or squeeze in a young family.
+Relax in this unique Shepherd’s Hut in a wildly beautiful corner of Snowdonia National Park.
+Jones the Shepherds Hut is set in a tranquil and sheltered silver birch glade with the beautiful Mawddach Estuary a short walk through Graig Wen’s wood and fields.
+We have designed the high quality Shepherd’s Hut to sleep two in style or a family of three or four.
+The clever design means it feels roomier inside than you would imagine from the outside, with plenty of space for relaxing and storage.
 There’s a double bed with proper mattress plus a day bed for chilling out which converts to bunk beds for two children if required.
 With well insulated walls and a wood burning stove, you’ll be warm and snug whatever the weather.
 There is a dining table with seats for 4 and a kitchenette with sink and cold water tap, gas hob, fridge and all the cutlery and plates you need to whip up simple meals.
 We provide bedding for the double bed including a sheep wool “Baavet” duvet made on a Snowdonia farm.
 There are warm Welsh blankets to snuggle under on cooler nights.

 A talented team of skilled local crafts people have built our bespoke Shepherd’s Hut.
 Set on sturdy authentic cast iron wheels it has a corrugated tin, slate blue exterior.
 The interior fittings have been crafted from an interesting mix of Welsh hardwoods and timber reclaimed from a local chapel by our friend Dan from Adventures in Wood.
-You can see photos of the build on this Facebook album.
+You can read more about how we built our dream Shepherd’s Hut here.

-There is space to park one car right next to the Shepherd’s Hut.
+You can park right next to Jones the Hut.
+There’s a picnic table, chairs and a fire pit perfect for BBQs outside.
+A hot shower and compost loo are practically en suite just a few metres away from the Shepherd’s Hut.
+These are shared with no more than a dozen other glampers.
+There are conventional loos, wash basins and further showers shared with the rest of the camp site about 100 – 150 metres away.
 The accommodation feels private although you will see your fellow glampers nearby in our Tommy yurt and two hand-built yurts which are a little further away through the mature silver birch and oak trees.

 What’s a Shepherd’s Hut?